-41. It was a busy old time at London Zoo this week, reports the Daily Mail, where over 19,000 animals were having their annual weight and height checked.
+43. It was a busy old time at London Zoo this week, reports the Daily Mail, where over 19,000 animals were having their annual weight and height checked.
 Some creatures, such as rhinos, tigers, and okapis, had to be coaxed on to specially constructed larger scales.
-The statistics are shared with other zoos across the world to allow keepers values, checked, enlarged, statistics, dismissed, coaxed, endangered, developed bills, units, company, allowance, spends, amount, debt, collect
+The statistics are shared with other zoos across the world to allow keepers to compare information about endangered species.
+The zoological manager named Mark Habben said: "We have to know the vital statistics of each animal at the zoo, however big or small."

+values, checked, enlarged, statistics, dismissed, coaxed, endangered, developed bills, units, company, allowance, spends, amount, debt, collect

-42. Housing agencies pay the utility bills, generally because units in developments don't have individual meters.
+44. Housing agencies pay the utility bills, generally because units in developments don't have individual meters.
 Some buildings have individual meters, and each family pay its own to the utility company, so agencies will deduct this from the family's rent.

-43. Folklore, a modern term for the body of traditional customs, superstitions, stories, dances, and songs that have been adopted and maintained within a given community by processes of repetition not reliant on the written materials.
+45. Folklore, a modern term for the body of traditional customs, superstitions, stories, dances, and songs that have been adopted and maintained within a given community by processes of repetition not reliant on the written materials.
 Along with folk songs and folktales, this broad category of cultural forms embraces all kinds of legends, riddles, jokes, proverbs, games, charms, omens, spells, rituals, especially those of pre-literate societies or social classes.
 Those forms of verbal expression that are handed on from one generation or locality to the next by word of mouth are said to constitute an oral tradition.